Claudia Gallardo

 Claudia Rayen Gallardo Llancaman (born 24 June 2000) is a Chilean taekwondo practitioner.
 She won the gold medal in the women's +67 kg event at the 2022 Bolivarian Games in Valledupar, Colombia.
 She won one of the bronze medals in her event at the 2022 South American Games in Asunción, Paraguay.

+Career

-In 2019, she competed in the women's lightweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
+In 2019, Gallardo competed in the women's lightweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
 She also competed in the women's 67 kg event at the 2019 Pan American Games held in Lima, Peru.
 In 2020, she competed at the Pan American Olympic Qualification Tournament in Heredia, Costa Rica hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.

-She competed in the women's welterweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
+Gallardo competed in the women's welterweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
+She also competed in the women's welterweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.

+Gallardo competed at the 2024 Pan American Taekwondo Olympic Qualification Tournament in Santo Domingo, Dominican Republic hoping to qualify for the 2024 Summer Olympics in Paris, France.